aaronshaver/google-privacy-enhancer/README.md

 Firefox Add-on
 ------------

 The Firefox add-on was not written by Aaron Shaver.
-I haven't yet tested it yet.
-It's by Bryan Clark.
+It was written by Bryan Clark.
 Please direct questions about the add-on to him at https://github.com/clarkbw/.